-destinations: list of nodes to which LNP daemon sends the LNP query mechanism: either parallel or round-robin, defining the method of redundant queries retry-time: a period of time in seconds while LNP daemon considers an LNP serving node being unreachable after an LNP query timeout timeout: the period of time while LNP daemon waits for a response on an LNP query from one of the LNP serving nodes from-domain: the domain that will be used in SIP From header when LNP daemon sends the LNP query headers: this is a list of header name-value pairs; these custom headers will be included in SIP request that LNP daemon sends to an LNP serving node reply.tcap: determines the format of reply sent to Sipwise C5 Proxy; currently only raw-tcap is supported, which means LNP daemon will not decode the TCAP response it gets from an LNP serving node but it forwards the raw TCAP message body
+destinations: list of nodes to which LNP daemon sends the LNP query mechanism: either parallel or round-robin, defining the method of redundant queries retry-time: a period of time in seconds while LNP daemon considers an LNP serving node being unreachable after an LNP query timeout timeout: the period of time while LNP daemon waits for a response on an LNP query from one of the LNP serving nodes retry-time and timeout are used with both the parallel and the round-robin redundancy methods from-domain: the domain that will be used in SIP From header when LNP daemon sends the LNP query headers: this is a list of header name-value pairs; these custom headers will be included in SIP request that LNP daemon sends to an LNP serving node.
+Necessary only when sigtran module is used.